Want to start drawing but not sure what you need? Here is a complete list of drawing supplies which I use from time to time.

 Razer

-To strip away the wood encasing the your graphite or charcoal.
+To strip away the wood encasing your graphite or charcoal.
 This will give you a much more versatile pencil to work with.
 Will be able to make wide, gestural strokes with the side of the pencil.
 On the other hand, you can use the tip to create thin and precise lines.

 Sandpaper